Healthy Homes Assessment Heretaunga

 Rental Property Home Assessments Heretaunga

-The areas of rental property that are affected through Healthy Homes Standards.
-Healthy Homes Standards in Heretaunga include each:
+Areas of rental properties that are impacted to the Healthy Homes Standard in Heretaunga include each:

 • Living Rooms